 The Center for Students with Disabilities (CSD) coordinates DePaul University's provision of accommodations for students with documented disabilities in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

 Students seeking accommodations must first be admitted to DePaul University through the standard admissions process.
-Any admitted student with a permanent or temporary disability is encouraged to self-identify and request enrollment with the CSD.
+Admitted DePaul students with a documented permanent or temporary disability are encouraged to self-identify and request enrollment with the CSD.

 CSD Enrollment Process